-if you want to upgrade the network manually, simply run ./byfn.sh down again and perform the steps up to - but not including - ./byfn.sh upgrade -i 1.3.x.
+If you want to upgrade the network manually, simply run ./byfn.sh down again and perform the steps up to - but not including - the ./byfn.sh upgrade step.
 Then proceed to the next section.

-Note: Many of the commands you'll run in this section will not result in any output.
+Note that many of the commands you'll run in this section will not result in any output.
 In general, assume no output is good output.

-6.4.3 Upgrade the orderer containers
+7.5.3 Upgrade the orderer containers